 Indiana Jones and the Temple of Doom (1984) Directed by Steven Speilberg.
 With Harrison Ford and Kate Capshaw.

-Up until 2008, Indiana Jones and the Temple of Doom was widely seen as the weakest of the Indy films, but thanks to CGI gophers, a fridge and some crystal skulls, it survives to be seen in a whole new light.
+Up until 2008, Indiana Jones and the Temple of Doom was widely considered the weakest of the Indy films, but thanks to CGI gophers, a flying fridge and some crystal skulls, it survives to be seen in a whole new light.

 A prequel to Raiders of the Lost Ark, a fact that holds little relevance for this standalone adventure, Temple of Doom takes the horror themes of the former and turns the volume up considerably.
 The horror aspects of the story, which account for the lions share of the run-time, often amaze and startle as to their intensity and severity.
 Indeed, it’s hard to imagine any other ‘family’ film, past or present, that shares the same sustained tone of nastiness.